 JHF achieved its goal of eliminating loss carried forward for the Securitization Support Account at the end of FY2012, and for the Outstanding Loans Management Account the loss carried forward was eliminated at the end of FY2015, thus the loss carried forward was eliminated for all accounts.
-JHF will steadily work toward achievement of the other goals of the second mid-term target period.
+JHF also achieved all the other goals of the Second Mid-term Target Period.

-\1 Commissioning cost (excluding business outstanding cost), wages of temporary employees and expenses of office supplies, etc. \2 General administrative expenses in the second mid-term target period do not include labor costs, for which a reduction target is set separately based on government policy and taxes and public dues beyond the control of the JHF \3 Expense ratic (administrative cost + (business outsourcing cost - entrustment charge) + bond issuance cost + depreciation + average balance of purchased receivables, etc.
+- 1 Commissioning cost (excluding business outstanding cost), wages of temporary employees and expenses of office supplies, etc.

+2 General administrative expenses in the second mid-term target period do not include labor costs, for which a reduction target is set separately based on government policy and taxes and public dues beyond the control of the JHF

+3 Expense ratio: (administrative cost + (business outsourcing cost entrustment charges) + bond issuance cost + depreciation) average balance of purchased receivables, etc.